Posts

 Image

-Tip #2 So, as much as my historic home drives me crazy because there is always something leaking, flooding, shorting out, breaking, etc. There is one up side- original wood floors.
-We had to rip out all the carpet when we moved in and Hubby refinished the entire upstairs, which had wood floors.
-(You can rent all the equipment at hardware stores).
+As much as my historic home drives me crazy (there is always something leaking, flooding, shorting out, breaking, etc), there is one up side - we have original wood floors.
+We had to rip out all the carpet when we moved in and Hubby refinished the wood floors.
+It's a big job, but you can watch videos online to learn how to sand wood floors and rent equipment at specialty store.
 Hubby looked with satisfaction at his handwork and declared, "We could play a great game of basketball in here!"
 I love my wood floors, especially for allergies and asthma.
 They're easy to clean, plus I can actually see the dirt and dust bunnies.
 Helllllooooo vacuum!
-Yes, I am a little strange.
-I love to vacuum.
+I love to vacuum -weird, I know.
 There's something about the monotonous work of vacuuming.
-My canister vac (equipped with a hepa filter of course) allows me to vacuum the area rugs, then flip a switch and use it on the wood floors.
-Then I switch attachments on the nozzl
+My canister vac (equipped with a HEPA filter of course) allows me to vacuum the area rugs, then flip a switch and use it on the wood floors.
+Then I switch attachments on the nozzle, and can clean all the edges of the rooms...

 Image

-How do you make your home allergy/asthma proof?
-Tip#1 I was listening to a presentation the other day about asthma by two pharmacists.
-I'm not suggesting you disagree with someone with medical training, but I will anyway.
-Someone asked him if you should change things in your home to make it more allergy/asthma proof.
-He said no. He has a family member with asthma, and he had removed his carpet and replaced them with wood floors.
+I was listening to an asthma webinar the other day by two pharmacists.
+I'm not suggesting you disagree with someone with medical training, but I will anyway.....
+A listener asked him if you should change things in your home to make it more allergy/asthma proof.
+He said no. He has a family member with asthma, and he had removed his carpet and replaced it with wood floors.
 But he said it would be too expensive for most people.
 I think he missed the boat.
 There are a lot of things you can do to make your home better.
-The first is the photo you see here.
-Take your shoes off!
-This is the view from my front door.
-And if you come to visit, your shoes had better be in there.
-This didn't cost much, you can find baskets at any craft store.
-Or use a big plastic box, whatever works for you.
-As a designer, mine has to coordinate with my room.....
+One the biggest things you can do to make your house allergy & asthma friendly is to take your shoes off at the door.
+Removing your shoes at the front door You use a basket, small bookshelf, big plastic bin - use whatever works for you.
+As a former Interior Designer, mine has to coordinate with my beachy vibe, so I use a large wicker basket.
 So, what's the big deal about wearing shoes in a house?
-Well, everywhere you ha
+Well, everywhere you have been d...

 Image